USask-BINFO/SV-JIM/README.md

 ## Dependencies

-SV-JIM is a SnakeMake pipeline that utilizes multiple software tools.
-Many of these tools are available through conda so the pipeline includes a conda configuration file for user convenience.
+SV-JIM is a SnakeMake pipeline that utilizes multiple third party software tools.
+Many of these tools are installable as conda package so the pipeline includes a conda configuration file for user convenience.
 The full list of required software is provided below and includes version information for software versions used during testing:

 #### Dependencies installed through the provided conda configuration file